WaRRatic/COMP353_Project/README.md

 Private Online Community Social Network System (COSN) sketched out below.

 Use MySQL Database Management System to develop the Private Online Community Social Network System - COSN.
-One of the objectiveis to first flesh out the requirement of the system bearing in mind the minimum as sketched below.
+One of the objectives is to first flesh out the requirements of the system bearing in mind the minimum as sketched below.
 The application would include a collection of tables and services hosted by COSN.
-Hence COSN would enable members to access a local community based server to share information and ideas.
+Hence COSN would enable members to access a local community-based server to share information and ideas.
 It provides services for people sharing interests, activities, and backgrounds among themselves.
-The COSN system allow its members to create a profile, to create a list of other members with whom to share contents, and to view and add comments and contents - if enabled by the owner member of the web page.
-It also allows members to interact among each other via self-contained messaging system.
-The objective is the sharing of news, pictures, posts, activities, events, interests with members in the community.
+The COSN system allows its members to create a profile, to create a list of other members with whom to share content, and to view and add comments and content - if enabled by the owner member of the web page.
+It also allows members to interact with each other via a self-contained messaging system.
+The objective is the sharing of news, pictures, posts, activities, events, and interests with members of the community.
 Also, it allows members to create groups that share common interests or affiliations and hold discussions in forums.

 Requirements Specification

 You are required to develop a database system that will store at least the information about the following entities and relationships:
 -Details on members: ID, password, other personal information such as address, internal